Released in 1990. Sire Warner Bros. 7599-26140-2.

 Recorded and mixed at Sigma Sound, NYC, USA

 Ed Wubbe & Marco Goecke created a choreography for Dutch ballet company Scapino.
 The production is on tour in The Netherlands (February 18 - May 20, 2011).
-Not all song were used.
+Not all songs were used.
 Slip Away (A Warning), It Wasn't Me, I Believe and Nobody But You were left on the shelf.
 Wubbe and Goecke added a bit of jazz and Big Apple Express from Cale's Stainless Steel Gamelan: Inside The Dream Syndicate Vol III album.

 Running order: